drounce/PyGEM/docs/model_structure.md

-# Quick Overview of Model Structure and Scripts
+# Model Structure and Workflow
 The model is written in Python.
 The model is currently available as two repositories on github:

 1. **PyGEM** ([https://github.com/drounce/PyGEM](https://github.com/drounce/PyGEM)) contains the main model code.
 This repository can now be installed in your environment with PyPI ([https://pypi.org/project/pygem/](https://pypi.org/project/pygem/)) using "pip install pygem".